Hillingdon Borough F.C.: Historic club

-In the 1904–05 season Yiewsley were runners up in the Uxbridge and District Junior League.
+In the 1906–07 season Yiewsley were able to rejoin the West Middlesex League with the reserves playing in the Uxbridge and District League.
+Yiewsley would go on to win the West Middlesex League in the 1907–08 and 1908–09 seasons.
 Yiewsley entered the FA Cup competition for the first time in the 1908–09 season.
 Having received a bye in the preliminary round after the withdrawal of Reading Amateurs, Yiewsley were defeated in the first qualifying round 2–1 at home by Aylesbury United on 3 October 1908.
+In the same season Yiewsley competed in the FA Amateur Cup, the Middlesex Senior Cup, the Middlesex Senior Charity Cup, the Middlesex Junior Cup and the West Middlesex Cup.

-In the 1911–12 season Yiewsley were undefeated winners of the Uxbridge Junior League and Uxbridge and District League Cup winners.
-At the start of the 1912–13 season they were playing at Sutton Meadow, Edgar Road, Yiewsley.
+Yiewsley were undefeated winners of the West Middlesex League in the 1910–11 season.
+In September 1911, with the West Middlesex League being suspended for the 1911–12 season, Yiewsley joined the Hounslow and District League.
+They also played their first team in the Uxbridge and District League, ending the season as undefeated champions of the league and winners of the inaugural Uxbridge and District League Cup.
+At the start of the 1912–13 season they were playing at Mr Sutton's Meadow, Edgar Road, Yiewsley.
 By early November 1912 the ground had been renamed Star Meadow.
-At the end of the 1913–14 season Yiewsley were celebrating being 1912–13 and 1913–14 champions of the West Middlesex League and the Hounslow and District League.
-This successful period of junior football ended with the coming of the First World War in August 1914.
+Yiewsley would end the 1912–13 season as champions of both the West Middlesex League and the Hounslow and District League.
+They would repeat this success in the 1913–14 season as well as being finalists in the 1913–14 West Middlesex Cup.

+Yiewsley were to enter senior football in the Great Western Suburban League in the 1914–15 season having been elected at the league's annual general meeting on 10 June 1914.
+However the league was suspended on 16 September 1914 due to the start of First World War.

-In the 1919–20 season Yiewsley entered senior football, playing in the Great Western Suburban League.
-They opened the season on 31 August 1919 at home against Chesham United in front of 700 spectators.
-In August 1920 Yiewsley transferred its home ground from Edgar Road to Trout Lane, but retained the name 'Star Meadow' for the new ground.
-A trial 'Stripes v Sashes' charity game took place on 21 August 1920 and a friendly game against Arabian United took place on 28 August.
-Yiewsley's first league game at the new Star Meadow took place on 11 September 1920 in the Great Western Suburban League First Division against the 1st Grenadier Guards, ending in a 1–1 draw.
+With the recommencement of the Great Western Suburban League in the 1919–20 season Yiewsley opened the season on 31 August 1919 at home against Chesham United in front of 700 spectators.
+For the 1919–20 season Yiewsley played at Raab's Farm Meadow in Yiewsley.
+In August 1920 Yiewsley transferred its home ground to Mr White's Meadow at Trout Lane, but retained the name 'Star Meadow' from the Edgar Road ground.
+A friendly game against Arabian United took place on 28 August 1920 and Yiewsley's first league game at the new Star Meadow took place on 11 September in the Great Western Suburban League First Division against the 1st Grenadier Guards, ending in a 1–1 draw.